 Where is my Fact Family?

-Students will be able to identify fact families and understand and the commutative property for addition and subtraction.
+Students will be able to identify fact families and understand the commutative property for addition and subtraction.

 - Begin the lesson by reviewing the concept of a fact family.